 MASTITIS: The human body does not like standing fluid.
 From fluid behind the eardrum to urinary retention, standing fluid will become infected.
 The same applies to breast engorgement, which can become so sore that the woman stops breastfeeding, making the problem worse as unexpressed milk engorges the breasts.
 When infected, breast engorgement becomes mastitis and is easily treated with antibiotics and--especially--continuing to breastfeed to get the fluids moving again.

-There should be no fear of giving the nursing baby the infection from the mastitis, since it is the infant who probably gave his or her mother the bacteria that infected he breast in the first place.
+There should be no fear of giving the nursing baby the infection from mastitis since it is the infant who probably gave his or her mother the bacteria that infected the breast in the first place.

 POSTPARTUM THYROIDITIS: Postpartum Thyroiditis is thyroid inflammation that can occur 1 to 4 months following childbirth.
 It has a hyperthyroid phase that lasts a few months, during which the patient experiences symptoms such as significant diaphoresis, anxiety, fatigue, irritability, heart palpitations, rapid weight loss, and insomnia.
 Following this is a hypothyroid phase that also lasts several months but may require lifelong thyroid hormone replacement.
 Some women only have hyper- or hypothyroidism, respectfully.
 Women at greater risk for postpartum thyroiditis include type 1 diabetics, women with a history or family history of thyroid disease, and women who have the presence of microsomal antibodies which are antibodies of a microsome of the thyroid.